BOL vs POD: Understanding Key Shipping Documents

 Who Handles a Proof of Delivery?

 The proof of delivery is a shipping document.
-As such, an authorized individual should sign and inspect the proof of delivery notification after receiving a shipment.
+An authorized individual should sign and inspect the proof of delivery notification after receiving a shipment.
 And, in most cases, it should be sent to the warehouse manager or accountant who signed the bill of lading.

 Companies tend to have different processes for handling documents.
 That being the case, it’s important to have a clear workflow in place to eliminate confusion.